DiptiPrabhavale11/Pacific-Event-Wizard/README.md

-# final-dipti
+# Pacific Event Wizard
 The Pacific Event Wizard application is a common platform for all the UOP students to get the details of all the on-campus events organized by various clubs and departments altogether.
-It can be accessed using [this link](https://comp227-final-project.onrender.com ).
+It can be accessed using [this link](https://pacific-event-wizard.onrender.com/).

 *  <b>Targeted Users for this application </b>